numpy/numpy/doc/source/dev/development_gitpod.rst

 Quick workspace tour
 ---------------------
 Gitpod uses VSCode as the editor.
-If you have not used this editor before, you can check the Getting started `VSCode docs`_ to familiarise yourself with it.
+If you have not used this editor before, you can check the Getting started `VSCode docs`_ to familiarize yourself with it.

 Your workspace will look similar to the image below:

 .. image:: ./gitpod-imgs/gitpod-workspace.png
     :alt: Gitpod workspace screenshot

-.. note::  By default VSCode initialises with a light theme, you can change to a dark theme by with the keyboard shortcut :kbd:`Cmd-K Cmd-T` in Mac or :kbd:`Ctrl-K Ctrl-T` in Linux and Windows.
+.. note::  By default, VSCode initializes with a light theme.
+You can change to a dark theme by with the keyboard shortcut :kbd:`Cmd-K Cmd-T` in Mac or :kbd:`Ctrl-K Ctrl-T` in Linux and Windows.

 We have marked some important sections in the editor: